 In addition, you can find resources below to hold information sessions, assemblies, and other learning opportunities for students as young as middle school to learn about the importance of voting and the power of each individual’s vote.
 You may also wish to participate in the NJ Mock Election, an annual event designed to develop informed voters well before they are old enough to register.

-Please let us know that you would like to hold a voter registration drive at your school any time between September 17 and October 12, by emailing Dan Higgins, NJPSA Director of Strategic Communications, at email@example.com, so you can once again be added as an official #MyVoiceMyVoteNJ school.
-At the conclusion of your drive, please provide us with the total number of students who registered during the campaign so that we can announce the success of the drive.
+Also, as we did last year, we are happy to provide a banner and wristbands to all schools who participate in #MyVoiceMyVoteNJ, while supplies last.
+Please send an e-mail to Dan Higgins, NJPSA Director of Strategic Communications, at firstname.lastname@example.org, so you can once again be added as an official #MyVoiceMyVoteNJ school.
+At the conclusion of your drive, please tell us what activities you held and provide us with the total number of students who registered during the campaign and so that we can announce the success of the drive.